patrickbucher/sicp/diary.md

 Euler's number in exercise 1.38, which I apparently solved correctly using the recursive algorithm from exercise 1.37 a).

+In the evening, I figured out that I needed to approach the iterative algorithm _backwards_, i.e. start with `k` and iterate towards 0; building up the fraction from the inside-out.

 # 2022-08-29 (Mo)

 I worked on exercise 1.37, which wasn't that hard, after all.
 I only managed to